fmamitrotta/nonlinear-structural-stability-notebooks/README.md

 # Repository Overview #

-This repository contains the jupyter notebooks that I developed for my PhD research on aeroelastic optimization with nonlinear structural stability.
+This repository contains the jupyter notebooks that I developed for my PhD research on aeroelastic optimization with nonlinear structural stability constraints.

 If you use any of the code or of the other resources in this repository, please one of the following papers:

 F. M. A. Mitrotta, A. Pirrera, T. Macquart, J. E. Cooper, A. P. do Prado and P. H. Cabral. _"Proof-of-concept of a Nonlinear Structural Stability Constraint for Aeroelastic Optimizations"_, 2023, RAeS 8th Aircraft Structural Design Conference

 F. M. A. Mitrotta, A. Pirrera, T. Macquart, J. E. Cooper, A. P. do Prado and P. H. Cabral. _"Development of a Nonlinear Structural Stability Constraint for Aeroelastic Optimization"_, 2024, AIAA SciTech Forum

+F. M. A. Mitrotta, A. Pirrera, T. Macquart, J. E. Cooper, A. P. do Prado and P. H. Cabral. _"Influence of Load Introduction Method on Wingbox Optimization with Nonlinear Structural Stability Constraints"_, 2024, International Forum on Aeroelasticity and Structural Dynamics

 ## List of notebooks